fenago/rabbitmq-jupyterlab/Lab_7_learning.md

-Chapter 7.
+Lab 7.
 Performance Tuning and Monitoring
 -----------------------------------------------------

 Performance is a critical requirement for many applications.
 Each component in the communication flow between the components in a system impacts performance, including the message broker.
-In this chapter, we will focus our attention on optimizing and monitoring the performance of the RabbitMQ message broker and using various benchmarks to compare RabbitMQ against other brokers.
+In this lab, we will focus our attention on optimizing and monitoring the performance of the RabbitMQ message broker and using various benchmarks to compare RabbitMQ against other brokers.

-The following topics will be covered in this chapter:
+The following topics will be covered in this lab:

 -   Performance tuning of RabbitMQ instances